 Carpal tunnel syndrome (CTS) is the most common nerve compression syndrome.
 The median nerve gets compressed as it travels through the carpal tunnel in your wrist.
 The carpal tunnel is a tight space in the wrist with lots of bones and tendons.

 Repeatedly extending and flexing your wrist can lead to compression by reducing the size of the carpal tunnel.
 Repetitive movements of your wrists frequently cause carpal tunnel syndrome.

 The second most common nerve compression syndrome is cubital tunnel syndrome.

 Cubital tunnel syndrome happens when the ulnar nerve gets compressed as it runs through the cubital tunnel.
 The cubital tunnel is a tight space around your elbow.

 Cubital tunnel syndrome can also happen as the nerve goes through another tight spot in the elbow area.
 It usually happens when you keep your arm bent for a long time, such as when you rest your arm on the window ledge of your car while driving or lean on your elbows at a table.

 The radial nerve is located near your elbow and branches into the posterior interosseous and superficial nerves.

 The posterior interosseous nerve is the branch that travels deeper into your arm.
 The superficial nerve is closer to the surface of your skin.
 Both branches can be compressed commonly by repeatedly twisting your forearm.

 Radial tunnel syndrome

-The superficial branch of the radial nerve travels through the radial tunnel and several other tight spots around your elbow, where it can be compressed.
+This is when the superficial branch (which is close to the surface) of the radial nerve gets pinched.
+It travels through the radial tunnel and several other tight spots around your elbow, where it can be compressed.